Ecommerce Site Speed—Why Ecommerce Success Relies on Site...

 No worries, download the PDF version now and enjoy your reading later...Download PDF

+Which variations encourage users to take that next step with you?
 After fine-tuning your landing pages, consider testing high-impact webpages throughout your site, like your homepage and product listing pages.
-Changes to these pages can help capture the attention of these new visitors, create a positive first impression, inform buying decisions, and further lead them toward the conversion path.
+Changes to these pages can help capture the attention of new visitors, create a positive first impression, inform buying decisions, and further lead them toward the conversion path.

 Use our interactive website assessment tool to assess how good your conversion rates are and learn how to improve.
 This free do-it-yourself tool also assesses other areas for improvement, including your on-site experience, back-end capabilities, and checkout process.

 This blog was originally published on November 12, 2020 and updated on March 30, 2023.

 Miva offers a flexible and adaptable ecommerce platform that evolves with businesses and allows them to drive sales, maximize average order value, cut overhead costs, and increase revenue.
 Miva has been helping businesses realize their ecommerce potential for over 20 years and empowering retail, wholesale, and direct-to-consumer sellers across all industries to transform their business through ecommerce.

 Copyright © 1997 – 2023 Miva®, Miva Merchant®, MivaPay®, MivaCon®, Camp Miva℠, Miva Connect℠, Miva, Inc. All Rights Reserved.